Scheduled MonumentsEnglandHardwick Old Hall: an Elizabethan great house

 Hardwick Old Hall: an Elizabethan great house is a scheduled monument protected by Historic England under reference 1015889.
 View the official record →

-Hardwick Old Hall is a substantial Elizabethan country house located in Derbyshire, built in the 1580s by the prominent noblewoman Elizabeth Hardwick, known as Bess of Hardwick.
+Hardwick Old Hall is a fortified manor house built in the late sixteenth century in Derbyshire, constructed by the formidable Bess of Hardwick following her marriage to the sixth Earl of Shrewsbury.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015889.

 Hardwick Old Hall: an Elizabethan great house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015889.